-Elements of engineering risk management Element attributes Measurement (consequence) Informed buyer Inadequate skills retention, knowledge management and technology transfer Poor management of road network Project management Project management plan is inadequate or not followed Road unable to open at due date, or work delayed or damaged through onset of wet season Quality Quality management plan is inadequate or not followed Quality non-conformance.
-Re-works may be required.
-Time Work not completed on time Unable to open road at due date.
+Elements of engineering risk management Element attributes Measurement (consequence) Informed buyer Inadequate skills retention, knowledge management and technology transfer.
+Poor management of road network.
+Project management Project management plan is inadequate or not followed.
+Road unable to open on the due date, or work delayed or damaged through onset of wet season.
+Quality Quality management plan is inadequate or not followed.
+Quality Nonconformance.
+Reworks may be required.
+Time Work not completed on time.
+Unable to open road on the due date.
 Work delayed or damaged through onset of wet season.
-Budget Budget for Works exceeded Community or political backlash.
+Budget Budget for Works exceeded.
+Community or political backlash.
 Other work unable to be funded.
 Safety Workplace Health and Safety requirements not met.
 Poor traffic management.
-Incident leading to injury, loss of life, property damage, legal action, costs.
+Incident leading to injury, loss of life, property damage, legal proceedings and costs.
 Community or business costs from traffic disruption.
-Environment Environmental management plan is inadequate or not followed Damage to environment.
+Environment Environmental management plan is inadequate or not followed.
+Damage to environment.
 Community or political backlash.
-Legal proceedings and extra costs.
+Legal proceedings and costs.
 Cultural heritage Cultural Heritage management plan is inadequate or not followed.
-Cultural issues not respected Damage to cultural heritage.
+Cultural issues not respected.
+Damage to cultural heritage.
 Community or political backlash.
-Legal proceedings and extra costs.
+Legal proceedings and costs.